CSS Art – Using the CSS shape() Function to Make Advanced Shapes: Heart, Crosses, Arcs, and Smooth Curves

 }

 You first set the starting point with from 30px 200px.
 The first smooth command ends at 140px 75px with a control point set by with 85px 10px.
-The second smooth has a control point set using with 300px 600px and an endpoint set to 450px 200px.
+The second smooth command has a control point set using with 300px 600px and an endpoint set to 450px 200px.

 Check this article out for a visual representation of the control points.